 Our innovative college preparation programs and work preparation studies include:

-Pre-programs in business, community services, health science and hospitality services for qualification for further study and career exploration.
+Pre-programs in business, community services and health sciences for qualification for further study and career exploration.

 College Vocational which provides vocational assessment, upgrading in communications, math, and computers; life skills, career planning and a work experience placement for students with